phasephasephase/MCBEProtocolURIs/README.md

 Connects to a Realm

 ## `?slashcommand=<command: string>`
-Executes a command in the current world
+Executes a command in the current server.
+This will disconnect the user if used in a local world.

 ## `fromtempfile`
 Seems to be unused